brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 # Create a model

 The last step before bringing in our data is to specify our model.
-This will call upon functions from the `{parsnip}` package, which standardizes language for specifying a multitude of statistical models.
+This will call upon functions from the parsnip package, which standardizes language for specifying a multitude of statistical models.
 There are a few core elements that you will need to specify for each model

 ## The type of model